perforce/helix-authentication-service/docs/Shibboleth.md

 # Shibboleth

-This document is intended for developers who are setting up an instance of the Shibboleth SAML IdP for testing the Helix Authentication Service.
+This document is intended for developers who are setting up an instance of the Shibboleth SAML IdP for testing the P4 Authentication Service.
 [Shibboleth](https://www.shibboleth.net) is one of the oldest SAML 2.0 implementations, and freely available under an open source license.

 ## Requirements